Advanced Wilderness Survival

 Are bathroom facilities available during the courseSince Quebec Run is a designated “wilderness area” there is no infrastructure whatsoever, including toilets.
 Relax, before we set out into the wild woods, we’ll teach you what’s needed to feel just like you are at home.
 Almost.

 What kind of gear do I need to bring?
 Since our primary goal is to provide you a safe and comfortable learning experience that helps to minimize your costs, we really don’t require much beyond appropriate clothing and footwear, and a means to stay warm and dry overnight while you sleep, like a sleeping bag or blanket.
 When you register, we’ll send you a detailed course information sheet that will list the required and suggested items.
+Besides, one of our goals is to give you a chance to “test drive” gear and supplies that we bring so that you can make better purchases after the course.

 Stay in Touch